ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

     .. note::
-        According to the type of application accessed, each transaction must refer to one of the terminal sub-groups associated with the HTTP line (see ”HTTP terminals” below).
+        According to the type of application accessed, each transaction must refer to one of the two terminal sub-groups associated with the HTTP line (see ”HTTP terminals” below).

-    For type 1 (Application) transactions
+        For type 1 transactions (Application)
             The prefix will be that of the terminal sub-group with an associated relay.
         For type 2 (Virtel) or type 4 (Page) transactions The prefix will be that of the terminal sub-group without an associated relay.
-    For type 3 (Server) transactions
+        For type 3 transactions (Server)
             No terminal prefix is required.

 Line type
     One of the TCP/IP protocols defined in the VIRTCT, for example TCP1.

 Possible calls
     Specify 1 (incoming calls only) to indicate that this line represents a listening port where VIRTEL is acting as an HTTP server.

-    For the case where VIRTEL acts as an HTTP requester, refer to the following section :ref:`“Definition of a HTTP Outbound line”<#_V459CN_HTTPOutbound>`.
+    For the case where VIRTEL acts as an HTTP requester, refer to the following section :ref:`“Definition of a HTTP Outbound line”<#_V499AG_HTTPOutbound>`.

 Protocol
     VIRHTTP or HTTP.